EXPERIENCE

 3 Halladay Street, Elgin

-A provincial plaque at the Red Brick School House in Elgin commemorates this architecturally elaborate two-room school, which opened in 1887.
-The school is a very early example of the late 19th century campaign to improve Ontario’s system of public education through the construction of better buildings.
+This architecturally elaborate two-room school opened in 1887.
+The Red Brick School, SS #5, is an excellent early example of the late 19th century campaign to improve Ontario’s system of public education through the construction of better buildings.
 It also illustrates that Elgin was a forward-looking community, erecting this building to showcase its local pride and commitment to progress through education.
+This L–shaped building is easily identified by its construction of red brick with yellow brick corner detailing, as well as the grand multi-paned windows (each with a dormer) and stone sills on the front façade.
+An interesting fact about the Red Brick School is that although it appears as if it is two storeys from the exterior, the two-room interior is only one storey with very high ceilings.
+Look for events here throughout the year through the Elgin and Area Heritage Society.
 Listen to the Story of the Elgin Quarries to learn more about the village.

 The Pimple